 Helping Business Owners Find Millions in Hidden Value

 Getting an accurate sense of what the business is worth is essential to the owners of small businesses.
 Some of the stories that people have shared with us over the course of the Penn Mutual pilot program demonstrate exactly how important this can be.

 Another story involved multiple partners who owned a small business and the partners could not agree on what it was worth.
 There was also another part of the firm, which some of the partners thought was worthless.
-A Penn Mutual advisor worked with their accountant to help the partners value both parts of the business using the online tool.
+A Penn Mutual financial professional worked with their accountant to help the partners value both parts of the business using the online tool.
 This gave them an accurate number on the firm, which was frankly higher than they originally thought.
 Moreover, the “worthless” part of the firm turned out to be worth more than the partners thought.
-Again, because of this accurate valuation, the advisor was able to provide the right insurance protection for the partners and their children — who were being groomed to take over the business.
+Again, because of this accurate valuation, the financial professional was able to provide the right insurance protection for the partners and their children — who were being groomed to take over the business.